 As a next step to market analysis, right organizational structure and organizational qualifications to manage the business should be determined.
 People to be on board, on management and other positions should be carefully thought and assigned.
 In this step, in order to illustrate your organizational structure on an org chart, as a quick and simple solution, use an Org Chart Maker Tool.

-As final step, you should analyse key financial parameters as following:
+As the final step, you should analyse key financial parameters as following:

-- Variable Costs: These are the costs incurred in starting up a new business, including COGS
+- Variable Costs: These are the costs in starting up a new business, including COGS

 - Fixed Costs: Here you will define Opex and Capex

 - Sales Projections and Target Realization Reporting: This is your monthly sales amount projection.

 - Sales Channels: You should define how much sales your company distribute on which channel and sell out prices for each channel